Pooled Investment funds

 Pooled investment funds – also known as ‘collective investment schemes’ – are a way of combining sums of money from many people into a large fund spread across many investments and managed by a professional fund manager.

-There is a diverse range of funds that invest in different things, with different strategies – high income, capital growth, income and growth, and so on.
+There are a diverse range of funds that invest in different things, with different strategies – high income, capital growth, income and growth, and so on.

 Popular types of pooled investment fund